ARPOISE/ARpoise/php/dir/README.md

 * **Icon name**: The name of the icon shown in the client application when a list of layers is displayed for selection.
 The icon has to be bundled into the ARpoise global Unity asset bundle of icons.
 (Info on how to do this?)
 * **Save** button: Saves the layers's attributes to the ARpoise Directory's xml file.

-## Original Documentation
+## Original porPOIse Documentation: to set up your own porPOIse service

+The **porPOIse Back End user interface** is an open source project originally developed in 2009 by Jens de Smit for use with the AR platform LAYAR.
+Layar is now defunct, but porPOIse continues to work well.

 ===PorPOISe for Layar===
-Portable Point-of-Interest Server for Layar
+Portable Point-of-Interest Server for LAYAR AR app (www.layar.com, now defunct)

 ===Administrative contact===
-Jens de Smit, jens@layar.com
+Jens de Smit, jens@layar.com (email might be out of date, as LAYAR when out of business in 2019)

 ===Introduction===
 PorPOISe is a server for Layar clients.
 It converts your data sets of POIs